timotuulio/sheetScriptCodeCompiler/04_semantics_and_running/readMe.md

 Run the main file with argument for the sheetscript-filename.
-There are example files for sheetscript added in project.
+There are two examples for sheetscript added in project (animals.ss and subFuncDef.ss).
 For example:
 $ python main.py -f "animals.ss"